Zoe Luper: Storylines

 Zoe is introduced on August 23, 2006, as Freddie Luper, a male-presenting English musician whose stage name is Zarf.
 Due to a strained relationship with her father, Freddie had left home at age 16.
-At 19, Zarf is a rock star and a millionaire.
 In 2006, Babe Carey Chandler and Josh Madden persuade Zarf to sign a contract allowing them to use her music in an ad campaign for Fusion Cosmetics.

 In the episode of November 29, 2006, Zarf causes a stir by meditating in the nude at the offices of Fusion Cosmetics (to connect with the creative energies).
-Zarf meets Bianca Montgomery, and instantly falls in love with her; but when Zarf kisses her, she is angry, and informs her that she is a lesbian.
+Zarf meets Bianca Montgomery, and instantly falls in love with her, but when Zarf kisses her, she is angry, and informs her that she is a lesbian.
 Zarf realizes that there is a reason she was attracted to a lesbian.
 On New Year's Eve, Zarf comes out as a transgender lesbian named Zoe.

 Later, Zoe (still presenting as Zarf) is suspected of being the Satin Slayer, a serial killer who poisoned Simone Torres and Erin Lavery, and who attempted to kill Danielle Frye.
 When she is openly accused at the Chandler Mansion, she reveals that she is transgender.
 No one believes her except Babe.
 Some people in the town of Pine Valley come to accept Zoe as a woman, but others remain skeptical of her and of transgender experience in general.
 Zoe is attacked by the Satin Slayer and survives.
 She is cleared of suspicion when the true killer is revealed to be Alexander Cambias, Sr.

 As part of her transition, Zoe joins a transgender support group and meets with an endocrinologist.
 She talks with her mother about being transgender; their relationship improves.
 Zoe says she has not decided whether or not to undergo genital reassignment surgery.
 She receives a letter from her father, who says that he hopes to be able one day to accept and love Zoe as he loved Freddie.
 She returns to her home in London to continue her transition, and to begin work on a new album.
 Bianca goes with her.